-For advice and tips on using different storage engines on the master and slaves, see Section 3.4, “Using Replication with Different Master and Slave Storage Engines”.
+For advice and tips on using different storage engines on the source and replica, see Section 3.4, “Using Replication with Different Source and Replica Storage Engines”.

 Using replication as a scale-out solution requires some changes in the logic and operation of applications that use the solution.
 See Section 3.5, “Using Replication for Scale-Out”.

-For performance or data distribution reasons, you may want to replicate different databases to different replication slaves.
-See Section 3.6, “Replicating Different Databases to Different Slaves”
+For performance or data distribution reasons, you may want to replicate different databases to different replicas.
+See Section 3.6, “Replicating Different Databases to Different Replicas”

-As the number of replication slaves increases, the load on the master can increase and lead to reduced performance (because of the need to replicate the binary log to each slave).
-For tips on improving your replication performance, including using a single secondary server as a replication master, see Section 3.7, “Improving Replication Performance”.
+As the number of replicas increases, the load on the source can increase and lead to reduced performance (because of the need to replicate the binary log to each replica).
+For tips on improving your replication performance, including using a single secondary server as the source, see Section 3.7, “Improving Replication Performance”.

-For guidance on switching masters, or converting slaves into masters as part of an emergency failover solution, see Section 3.8, “Switching Masters During Failover”.
+For guidance on switching sources, or converting replicas into sources as part of an emergency failover solution, see Section 3.8, “Switching Sources During Failover”.